NePa1234Software/Learning_OpenGL_Qt/README.md

 # Learning_OpenGL_Qt
-Using modern OpenGL with the Qt framework.
+Using modern OpenGL with the Qt framework using the [OpenGL module](https://doc.qt.io/qt-6/qtopengl-index.html).

 # Disclaimer/Acknowledgement
 Note that I am NOT an expert at OpenGL.
 Instead I am learning through from the